phreborn/MLCAF/Tutorial/TQFolder.md

 }
 ```

-This peace of code adds a new folder to the `Mammals` folder.
+This piece of code adds a new folder to the `Mammals` folder.
 As you see, it is
 possible to create new TQFolders and/or new tags using this method.
 We are not
-limited to a single folder not limited to a single folder layer.
-However, we have to
+limited to a single folder nor to a single folder layer.
+In our example, we have to
-set the `number_of_legs` tag manually because the `<number_of_legs=4>
+set the `number_of_legs` tag manually because the `<number_of_legs=4> @Animals/?/?;`
-@Animals/?/?;` line is executed before the lion folder existed.
+line is executed before the lion folder existed.

 This syntax becomes really powerful when we combine it with wildcards.
 If we are
 charged with the task to add the `Unicron` to the `Mammals`, `Birds` and